 Cringe-worthy?
 I know.

-Even so, this is the birth of Ponder Mill, the non-specific section of olliescrim.com, and probably filled with thoughts that most people will never read.
+Even so, this is the birth of Ponder Mill, the non-specific section of olliescrim.com, and filled with thoughts that most people will never read.

 What a thought.